adiaac/adiaac.github.io/_pages/about_me.md

 ---
 permalink: /about_me/
-title: "About Me and My Work"
+title: "About me and my work!"
-excerpt: "Me and My Work"
 author_profile: true
 redirect_from:
 ---